telerik/ajax-docs/controls/scheduler/accessibility-and-internationalization/keyboard-support.md

 ##

-As of **Q2 2011** RadScheduler introduces keyboars support.
+As of **Q2 2011** RadScheduler introduces keyboard support.
 In order to activate it, appropriate TabIndex should be set.

 The keyboard navigation has the following functionalities: